Amicapsil’s effect on pressure injuries in SCI

 MPPT - micropore particle technology

-MPPT is a novel type of treatment for wounds and dermatological skin lesions.
-It acts via the wound microbiome to support the immune system, i.e. it is a passive immunotherapy.
-This means that it acts by enabling the body’s immune system to fight wound infection and regenerate new tissue to close the wound.
+MPPT – micropore particle technology is an emerging novel type of treatment for wounds and dermatological skin lesions.
+It acts via the wound microbiome-immune axis to support the immune system, thereby enabling the body’s immune system to fight wound infection and regenerate new tissue to close the wound.

 MPPT is a Class II medical device and is CE-marked.
 It is approved as a treatment for wounds, i.e. with a therapeutic claim similar to pharmaceuticals.
-It has received this approval due to its substantial clinical effects and safety, and it is the only wound product to achieve this.
+It is the only wound product to achieve this.

-MPPT is available over-the-counter, i.e. a prescription is not needed.
+MPPT is available over-the-counter, i.e. a prescription is not needed, and is available for private use.
 The bottles are not single use.
 MPPT is temperature sensitive and needs to be stored on refrigeration.

 MPPT is available as Amicapsil and Aprobaxil for human use.
-Amicapsil is approved for all wound types and Amicapsil-SCI for immunocompromised individuals.
 SertaSil and Adinasil are for veterinary use.
-Acapsil is a previously used name.

 MPPT only involves natural ingredients that are readily biologically recyclable and only water and cotton are used in the process.
 All packaging is recyclable.